Ride a Horse on a Beach Just Minutes from El Yunque

 Closed toe shoes and long pants are required.
-We also suggest a hat, suncscreen, and sun glasses.
-Bring a camera and José will take your picture!
+We also suggest a hat, sunscreen, and sun glasses.
+Bring a camera and the guide will take your picture!
 I suggest using a knapsack so it doesn’t get jostled on the ride.
 They go out rain or shine.
 We weren’t bothered by bugs, but having some insect repellent with you can’t hurt.
 Since you may be going through mud and water, wear something you don’t mind getting wet or dirty.

-José will tell you where he’ll meet you, but it will be near the Wyndham Rio Mar Resort in Rio Grande.
+Lyoda will tell you where the meeting point is, but it will be near the Wyndham Rio Mar Resort in Rio Grande.